lukeheywood/contract-stack-examples/Contract Stack Index.md

 All future systems, tools, and engines must conform to these contracts or be considered invalid.

-This document defines the recognized contract stacks within ONE.
+This document defines the recognized contract stacks within a governed AI system.
 Not all stacks are implemented as standalone nodes.
 Some are enforced implicitly through higher-order constraints.